splitbrain/php-cli/README.md

 ## Exceptions

-By default the CLI class registers an exception handler and will print the exception's message to the end user and exit the programm with a non-zero exit code.
+By default the CLI class registers an exception handler and will print the exception's message to the end user and exit the program with a non-zero exit code.
 You can disable this behaviour and catch all exceptions yourself by passing false to the constructor.

 You can use the provided ``splitbrain\phpcli\Exception`` to signal any problems within your main code yourself.
-The exceptions's code will be used as the exit code then.
+The exception's code will be used as the exit code then.

 Stacktraces will be printed on log level `debug`.